Skip to content

 modules.pluralizebooleantrueWhether to pluralize module folder and route names

-modules.schemaDirstringundefinedSchema output directory (e.g. 'src/db/schema' or 'prisma/')
+modules.schemaDirstringundefinedSchema output directory (e.g. 'src/db/schema')

 Other Options